La-Ventura

-La-Ventura is a female fronted rock/melodic metal band based in the Netherlands.
-It was founded by ex-Orphanage drummer Erwin Polderman and vocalist Carla van Huizen in 2005.
-Its sound is characterized by groovy drum beats, raunchy riffs and melodic female vocals.
+La-Ventura is a female-fronted rock and melodic metal band from the Netherlands.
+It was founded in 2005 by former Orphanage drummer Erwin Polderman and vocalist Carla van Huizen.
+The band's sound is defined by groovy drum beats, heavy riffs, and melodic female vocals.

 History

-2006-2012
+2006–2012

 The band terminated their agreement with Razar Ice Records in July 2007 --- just two months before the planned release date for their first album, and continued the production themselves.
-Their first album, "A New Beginning", debuted on October 6, 2007, and the band signed a record deal with the American-based Renaissance Records in January 2008.
+Their first album, A New Beginning, debuted on October 6, 2007, and the band signed a record deal with the American-based Renaissance Records in January 2008.
 The album was officially released in North America on March 18, 2008.

-The band has shot the video for their first US single, "Trefoil".
+The band shot a video for their first US single, "Trefoil".

-2013-present
+2013–present

-A second album, called “White Crow”, has seen the light of days in 2013 with an independent pre-release for the Benelux.
+A second album, White Crow, saw an independent pre-release for the Benelux in 2013.
 Recorded at the MII Recording Studio in France, mixed and produced by Didier Chesneau and mastered by Bruno Gruel at Elektra Mastering.
 In November 2013, the band officially announced the signing of a license deal with Ravenheart Music Records for the UK/Ireland and Valkyrie Rising for the territories Germany/Austria/Switzerland.
-A digital release of the single "Song for an Idiot", taken from the album "White Crow", was released on 15 November 2013.
-In March 2014 the album was officially released in Europe.
+A digital release of the single "Song for an Idiot" was released on 15 November 2013.
+In March 2014, the album was officially released in Europe.

 On October 31, 2014, an official videoclip of "Song for an Idiot" was released.

 On November 7, 2015, the EP 2.0 was released.

-At the moment, the band is working on their third studio album, which is to be released somewhere in 2016.
+On January 7, 2018, the members pulled the plug out of the band for the time being.